 The GMC consists of the first two years of Air Force ROTC.
 It includes a one-hour Aerospace Studies course and a two-hour Leadership Laboratory course.
 It is designed to improve communication skills and provide a window into military life.
 It is also an opportunity for students to try out the program with no obligation.

-The POC is offered to those cadets who successfully complete the GMC and are selected to attend the summer field leadership evaluation and development training at Maxwell AFB, Alabama.
+The POC is offered to those cadets who successfully complete the GMC and are selected to attend the summer Field Training at Maxwell AFB, Alabama.
 This course consists of a three-hour Aerospace Studies course and a two-hour Leadership Laboratory course.
 It focuses on further developing each cadet's leadership and problem solving skills as well as prepares them for active duty in the United States Air Force.
 All members of the POC are committed to serve a minimum of four years on active duty after graduation and commissioning.
 Leadership Laboratory is an excellent environment to improve your verbal communication, planning and organizational skills.
 You will also gain valuable hands-on management experience with your peers.

 Aerospace Studies Courses